ethereon/caffe-tensorflow/README.md

 - Image rescaling can affect the ILSVRC2012 top 5 accuracy listed above slightly.
 VGG16 expects isotropic rescaling (anisotropic reduces accuracy to 88.45%) whereas BVLC's implementation of GoogLeNet expects anisotropic (isotropic reduces accuracy to 87.7%).

 - The support class `kaffe.tensorflow.Network` has no internal dependencies.
 It can be safely extracted and deployed without the rest of this library.

+- The ResNet model uses 1x1 convolutions with a stride of 2.
+This is currently only supported in the master branch of TensorFlow (the latest release at time of writing being v0.8.0, which does not support it).